 Gippsland pasture raised beef brisket

 Grass-fed beef brisket.
 This is premium beef raised by free-range farming collectives in Gippsland.
-These include O'Connor Beef and the Murray Grey Society.
+These include O'Connor Beef.

 Available in 500g, 1kg and 2kg.